 In honor of Black History Month, beauty businesses are rallying together to amplify their support for Black creatives.
 From thought-provoking campaigns to bold initiatives that provide funding for BIPOC in the industry, the push for diversity is a step in the right direction.
-Although a glass ceiling prevents the beauty industry from complete inclusivity, we're encouraged seeing the growing list of trailblazers tapping away at the invisible barrier with their influence.
+Although there is still ample work to be done, we're encouraged to see the growing list of trailblazers using their influence to create change.
 One beauty pioneer quickly comes to mind: Sharon Chuter, founder of UOMA beauty and the #PullUpOrShutUp campaign holding brands accountable for their internal diversity.

-The new campaign’s focus is to not only raise funds for the new Pull Up For Change Impact Fund, which provides the necessary capital to Black founders who are disproportionately underfunded, but also aims to shift the perceptions around what it means to be Black.
+Today marks the official relaunch of her Make It Black campaign.
+The initiative aims to raise funds for the Pull Up For Change Impact Fund—which provides capital to Black founders who are disproportionately underfunded—and shift perceptions about what it means to be Black.

 After noticing the negative connotations associated with the word "black" in the Merriam-Webster Dictionary and Oxford English Dictionary, Chuter created a petition and open letter to request the antiquated definition be changed.
 "Language should be neutral, unbiased, and reflective of our current realities," she says.
 "It is in this regard that the dictionary has work to do."